EricWVGG/sanity-advanced-validators/README.md

 This will enforce that a subnav list can embed in a subnav, which can also be embedded in a subnav — but no further.

-#### Note to any Sanity dev who looks at this

-I’d love to include similar logic on my `hidden:` attribute, but I don’t think that’t possible without a `path` array in the `hidden` context that’s similar to the one fed to the `ValidationContext` (todo: type this correctly).
+_Note to any Sanity dev who looks at this_: I’d love to include similar logic on my `hidden:` attribute, but I don’t think that’t possible without a `path` array in the `hidden` context that’s similar to the one fed to the `ValidationContext` (todo: type this correctly).
 Wouldn’t this be cool?

 ```typescript
 defineField({